catseye/ALPACA/doc/ALPACA.markdown

 description, or from an external source, that form is used as the initial configuration of the playfield.

-All cells which are not defined in this initial configuration are assumed to be "empty".
-(Ooh! tricky. in previous versions, this meant "the state whose appearance is `" "`.
-In ALPACA 1.0... not sure yet.
-Also, this is a little implementation-defined; an implementation can actually provide an initial playfield where all cells are defined, in some regular pattern, which just happens to most commonly be "all empty")
+All cells which are not defined in this initial configuration are assigned states in an implementation-dependent manner which we will call _empty_.

+An implementation should at a minimum support populating the undefined area of the playfield uniformly with the first state defined in the ALPACA description.
+An informal survey of extant ALPACA descriptions suggested that the first defined state is the one that is most commonly assumed to permeate "everywhere else" in the playfield and represent emptiness.

+Of course, an implementation may support, beyond this bare minimum, populating the space outside the given configuration with any pattern it sees fit.
+ALPACA does not (yet) support specifying this pattern, so emptiness is entirely implementation-dependent.

-Each time quantum (which we'll call a "tick"), all cells in the playfield are considered, and an empty "new playfield" is established.
+Each time quantum (which we'll call a _tick_), all cells in the playfield are considered, and an empty "new playfield" is established.
 The state of each cell is examined.
 Each transition rule for the state is considered in source code order.
 If any transition rule is true for that cell, the